Cebu Bohol Tarsier Sanctuary, Philippines - RooWanders

 Fireflies are most active during moonless still nights.
 Or maybe it is only during a moonless night can you then see the tiny little flying bulbs.

-You could either pre-arrange in advance with the operators there and travel to those places yourself, or go with a tour that has a guide and a dinner thrown into the mix.
+You could either pre-arrange in advance with the operators there and travel to those places yourself, or go with a tour.

 Why not add a little more fun to the conventional boat ride with a kayak through the mangroves and view the fireflies with kayakasia?
 Judging from the reviews, I’d gone with this one.